ACPS return to school plan topic of Friday's meeting

 Face coverings could provide “the most common sense approach,” board member Debra Frank said at that time.

-In the past week, more than 50 kids younger than age 18 were hospitalized with COVID-19 per day in Florida, and 40 in Texas, the Centers for Disease Control and Prevention reported.
+In the past week, more than 50 kids younger than age 18 were hospitalized with COVID-19 per day in Florida, and 40 in Texas, the CDC reported.

 Both of those states had banned mask mandates in schools, contrary to CDC recommendations.